-Direct thermal labels do not require a ribbon to print, making it ideal for applications in which confidentiality is critical.
+Direct thermal labels do not require a ribbon to print, making them ideal for applications in which confidentiality is critical.
 Direct thermal media is coated with a heat-sensitive layer that is imaged through direct contact with the print head.
 This process uses heat to start a chemical reaction within the label itself and the result is a pattern of black dots forming text, barcodes, or graphics.

 Thermal transfer labels are great to use in environmentally demanding applications, where labels must stand up to conditions such as heat and sunlight.
 Thermal transfer printing technology uses thermally sensitive ink ribbons to produce bar codes that are both visible light and infrared scannable.